nusairc/AWS-using-Terraform-Ansible-mini-project/README.md

 # AWS Infrastructure as Code (IaC) Assignment

-Welcome to the AWS Infrastructure as Code (IaC) assignment repository.
 This project demonstrates the creation of a Virtual Private Cloud (VPC) with public and private subnets using Terraform.
 Additionally, it covers launching EC2 instances and utilizing Ansible to install Git on those instances.

 ## Prerequisites